DamilolaArogundade/Pixar-films-Analysis/README.md

 Order by number_of_awards_won desc
 ```

+The Query above is used to compare the movies that won awards and the CinemaScore table to show if the movies that won awards are also the best rated.

 | Film | Number of awards won | Cinema score |
 |------|----------------------|--------------|
 | Coco | 2 | A+ |
 | The Incredibles | 2 | A+ |
 | Up | 2 | A+ |

+The result above shows that Coco, The Incredibles, and Up won the most awards and were also the best rated.

 ### 3. How do sequels compare to their originals?